 British fashion brand Jack Wills has been partnering with Malaria No More UK since 2011, uniting staff and customers behind the goal to end malaria deaths.
-Already our partnership has raised over £145,000 to make malaria no more.
+During this time, Jack Wills has been part of a movement that has seen child deaths from malaria drop by 50% since 2000.
+They have raised a fantastic £180,000 to help bring forward the day that we can make malaria no more.

 Jack Wills are selling two beaded African bracelets that are raising funds to help fight malaria – these unisex bracelets are handmade and threaded with either multicoloured or pink and blue beads (Jack Wills’s signature colours).
 The beads are interwoven with a Mr Wills charm and a pewter “R” bead – a mark of the authenticity and ethical business practice of bracelet makers: Relate.